SNAPSHOT-India stocks, bonds, rupee, swap, call at 0852 GMT

 -------------------------------------

-The benchmark five-year swap rate was steady at 7.11 percent, while the one-year rate was down 2 bps at 7.48 percent.
+Benchmark five-year rate is up 7 bps at 7.04 percent, while one-year rate is up 4 bps at 7.71 percent.

 CALL MONEY